Your opinion matters

 EvaluationKIT offers built-in reporting features that allow instructors and administrators to view results in reports, bar-charts, and even download the raw data files.
 Instructors and administrators can access results within a few clicks and view summary reports for the courses they teach or the areas they oversee.
 Pilot participants include Virtual College courses and classroom courses.

 Below is a list of the most frequently asked questions.
 Click or tap on a question to view the answer.
+You may also download a PDF version of the Online Student Feedback FAQ for download or print.

 Yes.
 Eligible courses that are offered less than four (4) weeks are excluded.
 Faculty teaching these courses need to participate in the paper-based administration.